The Fly (1986 film): Critical response

 According to Metacritic, The Fly received "universal acclaim", based on a weighted average of 81 out of 100 from 12 critic reviews.
-On Rotten Tomatoes, 93% of 74 reviews are positive for the film, with an average rating of 8.4/10.
-The website's critical consensus reads, "David Cronenberg combines his trademark affinity for gore and horror with strongly developed characters, making The Fly a surprisingly affecting tragedy."
+On Rotten Tomatoes, 82% of 168 reviews are positive for the film.
+The website's critical consensus reads, "Fusing strong characters and gripping pathos, David Cronenberg’s The Fly transforms its grotesque sci-fi horror concept into an unexpectedly moving tragedy with strong performances, dark humor, and visceral imagery."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 After its release, The Fly was described as a remake that surpasses the original and exceeds the potential of the original story.
 Chicago Tribune called it a rare personal work of art that is also a commercial success.
 Los Angeles Times hailed the film as a stunning piece of filmmaking that allowed the audience to identify with the monstrous creation.
 Time wrote that The Fly is a shocking horror film and also the most touching romance film of the year.
 Conversely, Caryn James of The New York Times criticized the film for what she considered distractingly excessive gore, lack of emotional depth and tonal inconsistency.
 She felt that the film tries to be too many things at once and ultimately falls short, despite Goldblum's performance and the ambitious vision of Cronenberg.

 Cronenberg was surprised when The Fly was seen by some critics as a cultural metaphor specifically for AIDS, since he originally intended the film to be a more general analogy for disease itself, terminal conditions like cancer and, more specifically, the aging process:

 If you, or your lover, has AIDS, you watch that film and of course you'll see AIDS in it, but you don't have to have that experience to respond emotionally to the movie and I think that's really its power.
 This is not to say that AIDS didn't have an incredible impact on everyone and, of course, after a certain point, people were seeing AIDS stories everywhere, so I don't take any offense that people see that in my movie.
 For me though, there was something about The Fly story that was much more universal: aging and death—something all of us have to deal with.